kishomoe/fft/README.md

 ### 2. FFT by Maxwell

-The magnetic density waveform of the air gap under a pair of poles is obtained by Maxwell as  shown in the figure below,
+The magnetic density waveform of the air-gap under a pair of poles is obtained by Maxwell as  shown in the figure below,

 ![image-20210908201602626](https://cdn.jsdelivr.net/gh/kishomoe/blogpic@master/picgo/image-20210908201602626.png)